ioana-amariei/semantic-web-api-specification/README.md

-incorporate Structured Data in the generated OpenAPI definition documentation using Microdata, the retrieval of metadata from Schema.org for each element that has been augmented with semantics and its inclusion in the generated documentation, and the association of elements from the OpenAPI definition with concepts from the Schema.org vocabulary
+incorporate Structured Data in the generated OpenAPI definition documentation using Microdata, the retrieval of metadata from Schema.org for each element that has been augmented with semantics and its inclusion in the generated documentation, and the association of elements from the OpenAPI definition with concepts from the Schema.org vocabulary.

 More info available at: https://github.com/ioanabirsan/swagger-ui